Central Milton Keynes shopping centre: Architecture

 There are two large public areas, intended as civic open spaces, one indoors and one open air.
-The open-air garden square (Queen's Court) lies between Midsummer Arcade and Silbury Arcade, just west of mid-point, which has been redesigned away from its original concept as a relaxation space for visitors.
+The open-air garden square (Queen's Court) lies between Midsummer Arcade and Silbury Arcade, just west of mid-point, designed as a relaxation space for visitors and redeveloped in 2009/10.
 The indoor space (Middleton Hall) is 1,800-square-metre exhibition space near the east end.
 During 2010, Middleton Hall was used as a temporary home venue for the Milton Keynes Lions basketball team, housing a 1,200-seat arena.

 In a central space outside the shopping building (but contained by it on three sides) is an open-air market, much of it under Secklow Gate (a flyover that gives first-floor service access to the shops' loading bays, as well as a useful North-South route).

 Extensions

 In 1993, the building was extended at the western end, over much of what had been City Square to the even greater length of 720 meters.
 In architectural style this extension is similar to the original, though the join can be detected internally by the low ceilings and dark corridors in the extension, quite unlike the handsome arcades of the original phase.
 Following extension this was documented in the 1997 Guinness Book of Records to contain the longest shopping mall in the world.